 Another thing to consider is that you can freeze olives if you’d like to.
 You should be able to freeze olives for around six months, this is very simple to do.

 Just place some fresh olives in an airtight container.
-Once the olives are in an airtight container, they can be placed in a freezer.
+Once they are in an airtight container, they can be placed in a freezer.

 Olives can be stored in oil and you can refrigerate them in airtight containers.
-It’s even possible to freeze olives when you’re in a pinch.
+It’s even possible to freeze them when you’re in a pinch.

-If you’re without brine, then you can choose to make your own that will help to store olives for a few weeks.
-Just decide what you want to do so that you can enjoy your olives and keep them tasting delicious.
+If you’re without brine, you can choose to make your own that will help to store olives for a few weeks.
+Just decide what you want to do so that you can enjoy them and keep them tasting delicious.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.